ordinators/ordinator/COMMANDS.md

 5. **Enhanced error handling** with colorized output and clear guidance
 6. **Progress indicators** showing each file being symlinked

+**Interactive Age Key Setup:**
+When applying a profile with encrypted secrets but no age key is found, the system will:
+- Detect the missing age key automatically
+- Prompt you to set up age encryption for the profile
+- Guide you through generating a new key or importing an existing one
+- Continue with the apply process once the key is configured

+**Key Mismatch Handling:**
+If encrypted secrets were created with a different age key than the one currently available:
+- The system detects the key mismatch during decryption
+- Provides clear options: skip the file, cancel the operation, or import the correct key
+- Shows helpful guidance for resolving the issue
+- Continues with other apply operations even if some secrets cannot be decrypted

 **File Resolution:**
 - **Profile-specific files**: First looks for files in `files/<profile>/` directory
 - **Backward compatibility**: Falls back to flat `files/` structure for existing repositories